J3rm86/J3rm86/README.md

 ## About Me

 Hi, I'm **Jeremiah!** 👨‍💻
-I’m a passionate software engineer who loves building and creating software that solves real-world problems.
-Whether it’s crafting elegant backends or designing engaging frontends, I thrive on developing impactful software.
+I enjoy tinkering with software and learning new tech.

 💼 **What I'm Working On**
 📚 Using **Dart** and **Flutter** to develop a mobile app for my mobile engineering class.

 🎓 Graduating with my **MS in Software Engineering** in **December 2024**.

 ---